Subhrajitsanyal/landing-page/README.md

 # landing-page\
-this is alanding page for internship
+this is a landing page for internship
 Octanet